NTIA/scos-sensor/README.md

 that the Fernet encryption module is not suitable for large data files.
 In testing, it seems to work fine with 1 second acquisition data files with size around 120 MB.
 It does not work with 10 second acquisition data files with size around 1 GB.
 The metadata files are not encrypted.
-Note that the data will be written to the disk unecrypted when decrypting the file (although the unecrypted temporary file is removed).
+Note that the `SCOS_TMP` setting controls where data will be written unecrypted when decrypting the file.
+Defaults to `/scos_tmp` docker tmpfs.
 Set the `ENCRYPTION_KEY`  environment variable to control the encryption key used for encryption.
 The env file will generate a random key.
 Use the `ENCRYPT_DATA_FILES` setting in the env file to disable encryption.